ergoplatform/ergodocs/docs/dev/stack/appkit.md

 As seen above, this tiny application took 2 parallel threads almost 4 seconds to run.
 Most of that time can be attributed to the JVM startup and the background JIT compiler running.
-This is quite sub-par performance, and we know we can do a lot better.
+This is quite a sub-par performance, and we know we can do a lot better.

 Luckily, GraalVM provides us with the perfect solution.

-We can solve this inherent issue with the JVM by compiling the Java code ahead-of-time into a native executable image via GraalVM.
+We can solve this inherent issue with the JVM by compiling the Java code ahead of time into a native executable image via GraalVM.
 This skips over the need to use the Java just-in-time compiler at runtime.

-The experience for us (the developer using GraalVM) is quite similar to a conventional compiler like gcc.
+The experience for us (the developer using GraalVM) is quite similar to a conventional compiler like GCC.
 Note, we may need to run `./gradlew clean shadowJar` first.

 ```shell